James F. Stevenson

 In 2006, Judge Stevenson was elected judge of the Shelby County Common Pleas Court, General Division, taking office January 1, 2007.
 He commenced his second term January 1, 2013.
-He serves on the Court Technology Committee of the Ohio Judicial Conference and is a member of the Ohio Supreme Court’s Commission on Technology and the Courts.
+He serves on the Court Technology Committee of the Ohio Judicial Conference (co-chair) and is a member of the Ohio Supreme Court’s Commission on Technology and the Courts.

 Judge Stevenson is a frequent guest lecturer on Criminal Practice and Procedure at Edison State Community College in Piqua.

 He resides near Sidney with his wife, the former Gwen Bornhorst of Botkins.

 8:30 a.m. to 4 p.m., Monday through Friday.